daviddotto/govuk-design-system-snippets/README.md

 5. Your cursor will be moved to the first insertion point in the snippet, type in your content.
 6. Press \[tab] to move to the next insertion point.
 Repeat.
 7. Press \[tab] to finalise and move to the end of the snippet.

+Visual Studio Code has the added benefit of allowing users to choose from a list of options at some insertion points, simply press \[down] to choose from the available options and then \[return] to confirm.

 ## Available snippets